PangYenChen/RookieCurrency/README.md

     - If there are no changes to the settings, scroll down to dismiss.

-    - If there is a change to the setting, ask the user if they want to dismiss the change or save it when user scroll down.
+    - If there is a change to the setting, ask the user if they want to dismiss the change or save it when the user scrolls down.

 - After changing the number of days under consideration, return to the main screen to recalculate the fluctuation.